GW Invariants Relative Normal Crossings Divisors

-Assume $f:C\ra X$ is a stable $(J,\nu)$ holomorphic map into $X$ that has no components or nodes in $V$, such that {\bf all} the points in $f^{-1}(V)$ are marked.
-Assume $x$ is one of the marked points such that $f(x)$ belongs to the (open) stratum of $V$ where $k$ local branches meet.
+Assume $f:C\ra X$ is any map in \eqref{def.U.mod}.
+Then $f^{-1}(V)$ consists of finitely many smooth points of $C$ which we can mark and decorate by their local contact information to $V$ as follows.

-Choose local coordinates $z$ about the point $x$ in the domain, and locally index the $k$ branches of $V$ meeting at $f(x)$ by some set $I$.
-See the discussion in the Appendix on how to regard the indexing set $I$ in an intrinsic manner.
-For each $i\in I$, choose also a local coordinate at $f(x)$ in the normal bundle to the branch labeled by $i$, see also (\ref{nor.vk}).
-Lemma 3.4 of \cite{ip1} then implies that the normal component $f_i$ of the map $f$ around $z=0$ has an expansion: \bear f_i(z)=a_i z^{s_i}+O(|z|^{s_i}) \eear where $s_i$ is a positive integer and the leading coefficient $a_i \ne 0$.
-The multiplicity $s_i$ is independent of the local coordinates used, and records the order of contact of $f$ at $x$ to the $i$'s local branch of $V$.
+Fix a point $x\in f^{-1}(V)$ such that $p=f(x)$ is a depth $k\ge 1$ point of $V$.
+Choose local coordinates $z$ about the point $x$ in the domain, and index the $k$ branches of $V$ meeting at $f(x)$ by the set $I(x)$ as in Remark \ref{N.strata}.
+For each $i\in I(x)$, choose a local coordinate at $f(x)$ in the normal bundle to the branch labeled by $i$, see (\ref{nor.vk}).
+Lemma 3.4 of \cite{ip1} implies that the normal component $f_i$ of the map $f$ around $z=0$ has an expansion: \bear f_i(z)=a_i z^{s_i}+O(|z|^{s_i}) \eear where $s_i$ is a positive integer and the leading coefficient $a_i \ne 0$.
+The multiplicity $s_i$ is independent of the local coordinates used, and records the order of contact of $f$ at $x$ to the $i$'th local branch of $V$.